 These programs are free of charge to Cincinnati Children's employees.
 Our Center for Professional Excellence develops more than 75 different continuing professional education programs and research activities each year.

-The BSN Completion Program is designed for employees of Cincinnati Children's who are licensed registered nurses.
-The program addresses the special needs and circumstances of working adults and offers:
+The undergraduate and graduate degree cohort programs are designed for employees of Cincinnati Children's who are licensed registered nurses.
+We offer new enrollment classes annually at various schools in the area.
+The programs offered are online and address the special needs and circumstances of working adults.